 There are some instances where, through a Doctor’s referral, Medicare will cover a portion of your appointment.
 This is something you will need to check with your doctor at the time of referral.
 Please note that Medicare will only cover a percentage of the service and you will be required to pay the full fee at the time of your consultation, however we do have facilities to submit Medicare claims on your behalf (saving you a trip to the Medicare office) and the claim is usually processed within 24 hours.

-Our reception has EFTPOS facilities and we are also able to process cash payments.
+Our reception has EFTPOS and HICAPS facilities, and we are also able to process cash payments.

 If your podiatrist decides that you need ongoing treatment they will advise our reception team who will help you find appointment times that suit and can advise of ongoing costs.